Burglar alarms and home security

 Article 5 of 7

 Should you invest in CCTV?
-What's the difference between wired and wireless options?
+What's the difference between wired and wireless home security camera options?
 Find out in our expert guide.

-Cameras can be bought on their own, or as part of a whole security package.
-Costs range from around £20 for one wired camera with a night-vision range of five metres, to around £450 for a vandal-proof camera.
+You can buy cameras on their own, or as part of a whole security package.
+Costs range from around £20 for one wired camera with a night-vision range of 5 metres, to around £450 for a vandal-proof camera.

 You will need to buy some equipment to accompany the camera, depending on what type you choose, such as connectors and a digital video recorder (DVR) to store and view the footage.
 You can also buy dummy cameras for around £10.